ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-an-Ament-Package.rst

    If you have two factor authorization enabled on github, follow :doc:`Github Manual Authorization <Github-Manual-Authorization>` first.

-The actual releasing of the package should be performed using one of the commands below, where you should replace ``foo`` with the name of your repository:
+The actual releasing of the package should be performed using one of the commands below, where you should replace ``my_repo`` with the name of your repository:

 * Releasing a package for the first time, for a new distro, or editing an existing release track:

    .. code-block:: bash

-      bloom-release --rosdistro {DISTRO} --track {DISTRO}  --edit foo
+      bloom-release --rosdistro {DISTRO} --track {DISTRO}  --edit my_repo

 * Releasing a package update on an existing release track:

    .. code-block:: bash

-      bloom-release --rosdistro {DISTRO} foo
+      bloom-release --rosdistro {DISTRO} my_repo

 .. tip::